 The recent attack in Ancha is just the latest in a years-long pattern of militant violence committed against the village.

-On January 23, 2022 at about 9:00pm, four Christians from Dung county, another locale near the capital of Plateau State, were killed while returning from their mining work.
+On January 23, 2022, at about 9:00 pm, four Christians from Dung county, another locale near the capital of Plateau State, were killed while returning from their mining work.
 They were traveling back to their homes for church service when they were attacked.
-A survivor of the attack said the militants were speaking Fulani language and Hausa and were dressed in military uniforms.
+A survivor of the attack said the militants were speaking the Fulani language and Hausa and were dressed in military uniforms.
 A community leader in Dung said thirteen bullet shells were found and that they were of military provenance.

 He called on the Federal and State governments to charge the security agencies to tackle more seriously, as a matter of urgency, the insecurity around the state and the country at large.